tastypear/llama-cpp-oai-like-server/README.md

 ### Introduction

+#### For now, GGUF models come with built-in conversation templates, so manual setup for regular use is no longer necessary.
+Consequently, the primary goal of this project currently is to eliminate the model's limitations through injection.

 This repository introduces a minor enhancement to `llama.cpp/examples/server/api_like_OAI.py` aimed at expanding support for various chat formats.

 `llama.cpp-python` allows the customization of the chat template through the `--chat_format` option.
 However, certain models may not have their chat formats included in the provided list of supported formats.
 In accordance with the author's design, code modifications are necessary to ensure compatibility with new formats.